 Referrals are received via the agreed referral pathway ,this includes intelligence information relevant to the concern submitted through the Partnership Intelligence Sharing form.
 Partners can email the MACE business coordinator with additional times to be added to agenda prior to the meeting.
 Agendas will be shared 5 working days prior to the meeting; however, partners are encouraged to access the most current form of the agenda which is added to drive at 9am of the day of the meeting.

 If at any point it is considered that a child or young person is thought to be at risk of or suffering significant harm this will trigger an immediate referral to NYC Children’s Social Care.

 How are actions agreed?

-Actions are agreed by the MACE Chair who is the North Yorkshire Safeguarding Children Partnership Policy and Development Officer and the MACE & CS Group and allocated to a agency.
+Actions are agreed by the MACE chair in consultation with partners.
 The professional responsible for the action will be recorded along with the expected timescale for completion with updates reported back at the following meeting.

 What are the responsibilities of group members?